 Last Updated on October 16, 2021 by Oddmund Groette

-Quant trading, an abbreviation for quantitative/quantified trading, is growing in popularity because of the possibility of having the computer do all the work and reduce emotions and behavioral mistakes.
-This type of trading was previously only available for big trading firms, but today this is a viable option for most retail traders.
-We believe most retail traders stand a better chance if they use the systematic approach that computer programs offer.
+Quant trading, an abbreviation for quantitative/quantified trading, is growing in popularity because of the possibility of having the computer do all the work and thus reduce emotions and behavioral mistakes.
+Quant trading was previously only available for big trading firms, but today this is a viable option for most retail traders.
+We believe most retail traders stand a better chance if they use the systematic approach that quant trading offers.

 What is quant trading?